Blake-K-Yeboah/devrocket/posts/customizing-visual-studio-code.md

 <br>

-Installing extensions will significantly boost your productivity as a developer and allow you to do code much easier.
+Installing extensions will significantly boost your productivity as a developer and allow you to code much easier.
 So how do you install an extension?

 <br>

-1. First, open the extensions tag by clicking on the extensions icon in the sidebar.
-This will open up a tab that looks like this:
+1. First, open the extensions tag by clicking on the extensions icon in the sidebar or by pressing CTRL+SHIFT+X. This will open up a tab that looks like this:

 <br>